-As a policy we do not provide actual cash funding.
-However, globalLead does supply the salary of the staff and in some international travel cases we handle the huge expense to get the trainer to your location.
-We believe this partnership with the hosts, the participants, globalLead and the potential support of the local churches to send their youth leaders is important for all involved.
-As a ministry we are bearing well over half of the total cost to do a training by paying our staff and their travel expenses.
+As a policy, we do not provide actual cash funding.
+However, globalLead does supply the salary of the staff and in some international travel cases, we handle the huge expense to get the trainer to your location.
+We believe this partnership with the hosts, the participants, globalLead, and the potential support of the local churches to send their youth leaders is important for all involved.
+As a ministry, we are bearing well over half of the total cost to do a training by paying our staff and their travel expenses.
 We ask that you see this as a mutual partnership and join us in this partnership.
 Although this policy may differ from other mission groups, we are convinced that a mutual partnership is best for everyone.
 It gives participants ownership in their process of learning.
-It provides the church (if they assist in the financial aspect), the accountabililty with those trained to challenge them to implement their knowledge into practice.
+It provides the church (if they assist in the financial aspect) accountability with those trained to challenge them to implement their knowledge into practice.
 It also insures that globalLead is not creating a dependency in those participants on globalLead funds, but it shows that we are investing and sacrificing in the process and that we believe in the abilities of youth leaders.

 3. Is globalLead comfortable working with all denominations?

-We believe in unity and diversity in the body of Christ, therefore we work with all evangelical christian churches (to see the believes/doctrines we aspire to and those that would define evangelical Christians go to the, Statement of Faith page).
+We believe in unity and diversity in the body of Christ, therefore we work with all evangelical Christian churches (to see the beliefs/doctrines we aspire to and those that would define evangelical Christians go to the Statement of Faith page).
 We have worked with and will continue to work with non-pentecostal and pentecostal churches.
-We do not promote the specific doctrines of either group within the trainings, but create an atmosphere of agreement to focus on the similarities versus the differences.
-Throughout the history of the mission we have never had a negative response from any churches in regards to doctrinal teaching issues.
+We do not promote the specific doctrines of either group within the trainings but create an atmosphere of agreement to focus on the similarities versus the differences.
+Throughout the history of the mission, we have never had a negative response from any churches in regard to doctrinal teaching issues.